-A new coat of paint cleans up your living space and makes it look bright and new.
+Paint: A new coat of paint cleans up your living space and makes it look bright and new.
 To make rooms look larger, choose light, neutral colors that will appeal to the most people possible, such as beige or white.

 Carpet: Check its condition.
 If it’s worn, consider replacing it.
 It’s an easy and affordable way to help sell your home faster.
 Again, light, neutral colors, such as beige, are best.
 If you don’t replace it, you can suggest to potential buyers that they could select new carpet and you’ll reduce your price; buyers like to hear they’re getting a deal.
 At the very least, have your carpet cleaned.

 Repairs and Renovations: It’s best to avoid making major renovations just to sell the house since you’re unlikely to recoup those costs in your selling price.
 Make minor repairs to items such as leaky faucets, slow drains, torn screens, damaged gutters, loose doorknobs, and broken windows.
 Make sure repairs are well done; buyers won’t take you seriously if your home improvement efforts look messy, shoddy, or amateurish.

-Water stains on ceilings or in the basement alert buyers to potential problems.
+Leaks and Moisture: Water stains on ceilings or in the basement alert buyers to potential problems.
 Don’t try to cosmetically cover up stains caused by leaks.
 If you’ve fixed the water problem, repair the damage and disclose in writing to the buyer what repairs were made.

 Curb Appeal: The "Wow" factor — that first visual, high-impact impression your home makes on potential buyers — can turn a looker into a buyer.
 To determine your property’s curb appeal, drive through your neighborhood and note other properties; then approach your own house as if you were a potential buyer.
 How does it look?
 Does it "wow" you?
 Will its curb appeal attract buyers?
 Note what needs improving, such as trimming trees, planting shrubs, or painting gutters.
 Little things convey that you’ve cared for your home, and this is your opportunity to sell that important message to buyers who are shopping from the street, simply cruising neighborhoods looking for houses for sale.
 To get them through your door, do what you can to make your property look like someone’s dream home.

 Paint/Stain: If it’s peeling or blistering and you can’t remember the last time you painted it, your house needs some attention.
 That also goes for stain that is significantly faded.
 A newly painted or stained exterior will help sell your house faster, and whether you do it yourself or hire someone, you’ll also increase your home’s value.

-Grab people’s attention by enhancing your yard and landscaping.
+In the Yard: Grab people’s attention by enhancing your yard and landscaping.
 If your house looks inviting and well-maintained from the street, people will imagine that it’s attractive on the inside, too.